Resident Evil: Apocalypse

 The total runtime of Resident Evil: Apocalypse is 94 minutes (1h 34m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.4/10, and global collection metrics, Resident Evil: Apocalypse stands as a challenging project for the creators.
-It remains an essential piece of the 2004 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.4/10, and global performance metrics, Resident Evil: Apocalypse is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2004 cinematic calendar.

 Frequently Asked Questions